tldr-pages/tldr/pages/common/xo.md

 > A pluggable zero configuration linting utility for JavaScript.

-- Lint files in `src`:
+- Lint files in "src":

 `xo`

-- Lint on files:
+- Lint on a gives set of files:

 `xo {{filename}}.js {{filename1}}.js`